lpoulain/CHAOS/README.md

 #### The processes

-The operating system launches two processes, each one represented by a shell in its own window (type "help to see the available commands").
+The operating system launches two processes, each one represented by a shell in its own window (type "help" to see the available commands).
 Those processes are run concurrently and can perform tasks in parallel (this is the purpose of the "countdown" command).
 Press the Tab key to switch from one shell to the other.

+The up and down arrow keys are used to go through the previous shell commands.
+The left and right keys are used to move the address for the memory dump viewer ("mem <address>")

 When the processes are waiting for a keyboard input, they are in polling mode, which means they are waiting for the keyboard handler to store any keystroke in their buffer.
 A process in polling mode is not being given cycles by the scheduler.